bacardi55/pimaton/README.md

 Goals were/are simple: easy installation, extensive configuration and options so it can be reused:
 - It's installable via "pip install pimaton".
 - Two mode available: GUI (with python TK, you need X installed) or TUI.
 App can be triggered by touchscreen/mouse or keyboard.
 I'm planning to add a GPIO option too (to add a big hardware arcade button).
 - Almost everything can be configured in a yaml file (from size of taken pictures, thumbnails, texts).
-Some features are optional, like actually printing the file or syncing them to a web server (not done yet).
+Some features are optional, like actually printing the file or syncing them to a web server.
 - The printed image can be customized via a template image to add things like texts (eg: "Wedding of Anakin Skywalker and Padmé Amidala") and/or adding decoration (eg: small light saber icon eveywhere).
 The app let you generate a blank template with the placeholder for the image to simplify the template creation.
 - And a lot more done or planned :).